perfectblue/ctf-writeups/whitehat-grandprix-2018/rev04/README.md

 ## Check part 2

 Now let's look at `CheckFunc2`.
 It's essentially xor's the input against a dynamically generated key and checks the output.
+This might be RC4 but I'm not sure.

 ```C
 signed int __stdcall CheckFunc2(int *checkedBuf)